Corporate Headshots For Your Office

 How long should I allow for each person to get their headshot taken?

 A rule of thumb is about 3 minutes per person.
 So if your office is busy and you can't spare people and you need to "get it done" I'd give me an hour per 20 people.
-I can shoot 30 to 40 people in an hour.
+I am able to shoot as many as 30 to 40 people in an hour.
+Typically that is in a conference situation where time is limited.
 In the studio I spend on average 30 minutes on a single headshot.
 The limiting factor is how much time you give your people to get shot.
 In the workplace most people are doing well to have 3 to 5 minutes for a headshot.

 This happens a lot.
 It's understandable that the C level folks would want the most predictable part of the schedule.
 BUT...
 I need to dial things in.
 It's best to give me one person before them, then bring in the leadership team.